Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model validation using polarization data

-The uncertainty on the real part (resp. imaginary part) of the mean simulated SED $\mRP_i^{\rm sims}$ is simply taken as the standard deviation of the real part (resp. imaginary part) of the set of 200 values $\rP^{\rm sim}_i(k)$.
-The uncertainty on the observed SED $\mRP_i$ must also include the uncertainty in the recalibration factor $\tilde{\rho}_i$ of \Planck\ polarization data: $\sigma(\tilde{\rho_i})/\tilde{\rho}_i = 0.5\%$.
-We follow 200 times the procedure described in Sect.~\ref{subsec:debias}, with each time a distinct recalibration factor for each channel $i$ drawn from a random gaussian distribution of expectation $\tilde{\rho}_i$ and standard deviation $\sigma(\tilde{\rho}_i)=0.005\tilde{\rho}_i$, and debias this realization with simulation $k$ alone to compute the $k^{\rm th}$ debiased estimate $\hrP_i(k)$ of $\mRP_i$.
-The uncertainty on the real and imaginary parts of $\mRP_i$ is then taken as the standard deviation of the real and imaginary parts of this set of 200 values $\hrP_i(k)$, respectively.
-In order to check the assumption we made in Sect.~\ref{subsec:residuals} to obtain Eq.~\eqref{eq:Rcxi-ai}, we have computed the module of $\mRP_i\frac{\meps_0}{\meps_i} -1$ for a pivot SED $\meps_i$ fitted on $\mRP_i$, and found it smaller than 0.03 at all frequencies.
+The uncertainty on the real and imaginary components of the mean simulated SED $\mRP_i^{\rm sims}$ is taken as the standard deviation of the corresponding real and imaginary components of the 200 simulation values $\rP^{\rm sim}_i(k)$.
+The uncertainty in the observed SED $\mRP_i$ must also include the uncertainty in the recalibration factor, $\tilde{\rho}_i$, of the \Planck\ polarization data: $\sigma(\tilde{\rho_i})/\tilde{\rho}_i = 0.5\%$.
+We repeated the procedure described in Sect.~\ref{subsec:debias} 200 times, each time drawing a distinct recalibration factor for each channel, $i$, from a random Gaussian distribution of expectation $\tilde{\rho}_i$ and standard deviation $\sigma(\tilde{\rho}_i)=0.005\tilde{\rho}_i$.
+We debiased this realization with simulation $k$ alone to compute the $k^{\rm th}$ debiased estimate $\hrP_i(k)$ of $\mRP_i$.
+The uncertainty in the real and imaginary parts of $\mRP_i$ is then taken as the standard deviation of the real and imaginary components of this set of 200 values $\hrP_i(k)$, respectively.
+To test the assumption made in Sect.~\ref{subsec:residuals} to obtain Eq.~\eqref{eq:Rcxi-ai}, we computed the module of $\mRP_i\frac{\meps_0}{\meps_i} -1$ for a pivot SED, $\meps_i$, fitted to $\mRP_i$, and found it smaller than 0.03 at all frequencies.